martinber/dl_football_detection/README.md

     - Padding is done to make all images in the batch to have same size.

-    - Several simple image processing operations can be done.
+    - Several simple image processing operations can be done with the ball: rotation, scaling, brightness.

 ## Usage

 Read `./main.py -h` for more.

 - `./main.py train`: Trains models and saves them automatically.
-Before running, define the models to train in the file `train.py`.
+Before running, define the models and parameters to use in the function `train()` in `train.py`.

 - `./main.py list`: List all the trained models.
 Use `-v` for more info.